cfhirsch/adventofcode2023/README.md

 ### Part One:
 Not that difficult.
 I read each map into a char array.
 Then I went through each column to find potentional pivot points for a reflection, and similarly for each row.

+## Dec 14

+### Part One:
+Straightforward.
+I read input into a char array and moved any rocks "north" as far as they could go by updated the array in place.